infrahq/infra/docs/getting-started/key-concepts.md

 ### Putting it all together

 Infra works by connecting identities to specific destinations via _connectors_.
-Users log in via the `infra` CLI, configure access, and finally install connectors.
+Users log in via the Infra CLI, configure access, and finally install connectors.
 Once set up, anyone on the team can run `infra login` to get access to the infrastructure they need:

 <br />